 Gratitude Activities for Kids

 A common way to get kids to express gratitude is through a gratitude journal.
 Having to reflect daily on what they appreciate, gets kids primed for the concept of mindfulness.
-Having them motivated to quietly reflect can really be the hard part.
-A great way to get them started is with some pre-planned gratitude prompts.
+Having them motivated to reflect quietly can really be the hard part.
+A great way to get them started is with some gratitude prompts.

 Here are a few examples.